-The Atlanta Branch of AWD is steered by a dynamic group of women with years of combined experience in the film industry, including television and related fields of media.
+The South Branch of AWD is steered by a dynamic group of women with years of combined experience in the film industry, including television and related fields of media.

-Chaun Pinkston, Chair of AWD Atlanta and an AWD Board Member, is a native of Atlanta and a passionate supporter of women’s advancement.
-Chaun, the Atlanta Leadership Committee, and the Advisory Team work to further the AWD mission of advocating for, supporting, and educating women directors in the Southeast.
+Chaun Pinkston and Tomeka Winborne, Co-Chairs of AWD South, are passionate supporters of women’s advancement.
+Chaun and Tomeka, along with the AWD South Leadership Committee, and Advisory Team work to further the AWD mission of advocating for, supporting, and educating women-identifying and gender nonbinary directors in the Southeast.

 Want to apply?

 Women directors who wish to apply can go to our Join page and fill out an application.
-Please check yes that you will be affiliated with the Atlanta Branch.
-Note: All AWD members receive the same benefits but emails about events and local partnerships are tailored to the Atlanta branch.
+Please check yes that you will be affiliated with the AWD South Branch.
+Note: All AWD members receive the same benefits but emails about events and local partnerships are tailored to the southern branch.
 Please contact us with any questions.

 I tell stories.
 I watch people.
 I root for the underdog.
 I am the underdog.
 Born & bred in the borough of Queens, NY - the suburb where Prince Hakeem traveled to find his queen, where Run DMC rocked the block, where LL Cool J couldn’t survive w/out his radio, led by the people’s instinctive travels & paths of rhythm, in the city that never sleeps - that New York.
 A place that demanded, that like a rose from concrete, I rise up